Trump celebrates ‘strongest’ U.S. with military flyovers, patriotic revelry

 “USA!
 USA!
 USA!” they chanted as he took the stage on the same site as Martin Luther King Jr.’s “I Have a Dream” speech in 1963.

-The nation’s capital already has a famous July 4 celebration, known as “A Capitol Fourth,” which features a free concert.
+The nation’s capital already has a famous Fourth of July celebration, known as “A Capitol Fourth,” which features a free concert.

 Yet Mr. Trump had been pushing for a grand military display since July 2017, when he was wowed by the pomp of a Bastille Day parade in France.